-Figure 3-1 also shows a flow diagram for the process steps that generate L1B files from L1A files.
+Figure 4-1 includes a flow diagram for the processing steps that generate L1B files from L1A files.
 For atmosphere observations, the nominal L1B file structure consists of spectral-spatial images that are accumulated for 2-second-long integration periods and contain data from 20 L1A packets, each covering a 0.1-second-long interval.
 These have an 800x600 element format.
 For occultation observations, the nominal structure contains spectral-spatial images that are constructed from individual packets.
 These have an 800x33 element format and a 0.1 second integration period.